Delwar Hossain Sayeedi: Political career

-Government investigation of war crimes during liberation war
+Later, he was accused of, and later convicted of, committing arson, sexual violence and murder during the Bangladesh War in 1971.

+Critics point out that no DNA testing was conducted and some locals denied that he was involved.
+His family claims that he was not in Pirojpur at the time and lived in the New Market area of Jessore.
+Sayeedi and his family, then fled Jessore looking for safety and stayed at the house of a pir for about two weeks from around 1 April 1971.
+After that, the Sayeedi family took refuge in another village, Mohiron, under Bagharpara in Jessore at the house of Roushan Ali.

+Trial

 On 22 March 2012, the Bangladesh government established the International Crimes Tribunal (Bangladesh) to hear cases resulting from investigations of war crimes during the struggle for independence.
 It was an effort to "provide justice for victims of atrocities in the 1971 war of independence."
-There had been longstanding accounts of abuses during the war, including forced conversion of Hindus to Islam, sectarian attacks on minority Hindu communities, raping of women, and attacks on unarmed civilians, among the excesses.
+In the lead up to the hearing, Sayeedi's eldest son and mother died and he suffered a heart attack.
+This delayed his trial by a month in 2012.

+Accusations

+Sayeedi was accused of involvement in numerous crimes, including the killing of over 50 individuals, arson, rape, looting, and coercion of Hindus to convert to Islam.

+Arrest

 On 24 July 2009, immigration officials at Zia International Airport prevented Sayeedi from going abroad.
-He challenged the Government's restriction by filing a writ petition with the High Court on 27 July.
-The Attorney General stated before the Chamber Judge that Mawlana Sayeedi had opposed the independence of Bangladesh in 1971.
+He challenged the government's actions by filing a petition with the High Court on 27 July.
+The appeals court upheld the travel bar 12 August, hours after the High Court declared the government's refusal to allow him to board an overseas flight illegal.
+The Attorney General stated before the Chamber Judge that Sayeedi had opposed the independence of Bangladesh in 1971.
 He argued that if Sayeedi was not barred from foreign travel, he might work against the government's efforts to bring justice for war crimes during that conflict.

-Human Rights Watch in November 2011 criticised the conduct of the ICT, suggesting that it has not provided enough protection for the defense of the accused.
-It has said that "lawyers representing the accused before the ICT have reported being harassed by state officials and threatened with arrests."
-Several witnesses and an investigator working for the defense have also reported harassment by police and threats for cooperating with the defense."

-"Human Rights Watch has long called for the ICT to establish an effective victim and witness program which would ensure protection for both prosecution and defense witnesses.
-Changes to the ICT rules in June 2011, which authorized the tribunal to ensure the physical well-being of victims and witnesses, were a welcome improvement, but did not go far enough, Human Rights Watch said."

-War crimes trials
+On 21 March 2010, Syed Rejaul Haque Chandpuri, secretary general of the Bangladesh Tarikat Federation, filed a case accusing Delwar Hossain Sayeedi and five other Jamaat leaders of hurting religious sentiments.
+He was subsequently arrested.

 Charge-sheets

-On 12 August 2009, Manik Poshari filed a war crime case in Pirojpur against Sayeedi and four others.
+On 12 August 2009, Manik Poshari filed a case in Pirojpur against Delwar Hossain Sayeedi and four others.
 His accusations dated to events during the 1971 Bangladeshi war of independence.

-Mahbubul Alam Howladar, a former freedom fighter, and now a member and deputy commander of the freedom fighters association called Zianagor upazila Muktijoddha Sangsad, filed charges against Sayeedi with the Pirojpur senior judicial magistrate's court in Zianagar.
+Mahbubul Alam Howladar, a former pro-independence fighter, and now a member and deputy commander of the pro-independence fighters association called Zianagor upazila Muktijoddha Sangsad, filed charges against Sayeedi with the Pirojpur senior judicial magistrate's court in Zianagar.